-Claus Von Bülow was a British socialite of Danish and German descent who married an American heiress by the name of Sunny.
-But their union was anything but happy: They talked openly of divorce, and Claus even took a mistress.
-So when Sunny overdosed on insulin the day after Christmas in 1979 and then fell into a coma, family and friends were certain it was Claus who’d inserted the syringe.
+Claus Von Bülow was a socialite of Danish and German descent who married American heiress Martha Crawford, known as Sunny.
+Their union was anything but happy: They talked openly of divorce, and Claus even took a mistress.
+So when Sunny overdosed on insulin the day after Christmas in 1979 and then slipped into a coma, those close to the family suspected that it was Claus who inserted the syringe.

-Sunny eventually recovered ... but not for long.
+Sunny eventually recovered from her harrowing ordeal... but not for long.